mikro-orm/mikro-orm/docs/docs/upgrading-v2-to-v3.md

 To keep all methods available on the entity, you can still use interface merging with `WrappedEntity<T, PK>` that both extends `AnyEntity<T, PK>` and defines all those methods.

-You will need to mark the entity by implementing one of `*Entity` interfaces:
+You can mark the entity by implementing one of `*Entity` interfaces:

 - `IdEntity<T>` for numeric/string PK on `id` property (`id: number`)
 - `UuidEntity<T>` for string PK on `uuid` property (`uuid: string`)